1. Resource Library

 Tokenization and encryption have the same function: keeping sensitive data safe using cryptographic technology.
 However, they serve this function in differing ways.

-While encryption relies on a mathematical formula that can be decoded into the original data, tokenization uses a non-mathematical (read: random) approach that cannot be reversed into the original data except under rare, highly controlled circumstances.
+While encryption relies on a mathematical formula that can be decoded into the original data, payment tokenization uses a non-mathematical (read: random) approach that cannot be reversed into the original data except under rare, highly controlled circumstances.

 An example of payment tokenization in action